Table of Contents

 3. New Rules and Awards

 - Participants must submit a technical report that includes a detailed ablation study of their submission (suggested length 1-4 pages).
 The reports will be made public.
-We will provide a latex template for the report.
+Please, use this latex template for the report and send it to firstname.lastname@example.org.
 This report will substitute the short text description that we requested previously.
 Only submissions with the report will be considered for any award and will be put in the COCO leaderboard.

 - This year for each challenge track we will have two different awards: best result award and most innovative award.
 The most innovative award will be based on the method description in the submitted technical reports and decided by the COCO award committee.
 The commitee will invite teams to present at the workshop based on the innovations of the submissions rather than the best scores.